nt92/nikhilthota.com-hugo/content/writing/fasting.md

 - 1mg of Melatonin to help transition the body into a state of sleep.
 - [Blue light](https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side) avoidance 3-4 hours before bed.
 - No caffeine after 2pm.
-- Of course, the commonly recommended electrolytes like sodium, magnesium, and zinc at proper doses depending on your weight.
+- Of course, the commonly recommended electrolytes like sodium, magnesium, potassium, and zinc at proper doses depending on your weight.
+  - *Unfortunately there haven't been any studies looking at optimal electrolyte intakes during fasting.
+I would recommend just following the guidelines on the nutrition labels.*

 {{< figure caption="Thanks Mack..." src="/article_images/fasting/thot_in_bed.jpeg" >}}